gc-cloud/E15P3/readme.md

 |  my order your     | wish|
 |  order your wish   | is|

-Note how text is wrapped around to build the edge cases.
+*Note how text is wrapped around to handle the edge cases.*

 To build the random text, we do the following:
   - pick a random prefix to start